top of page

 SUSTAINABILITY

-If elected I will focus on reducing the environmental impact of transportation by promoting cleaner, more efficient modes like public transit.
+On day 1, I will focus on reducing the environmental impact of transportation by promoting cleaner, more efficient modes like public transit.

 TRANSPORTATION AFFORDABILITY